home-assistant/home-assistant.io/source/_integrations/local_ip.markdown

 ---
-title: "Local IP Address"
+title: Local IP Address
-description: "Instructions on how to integrate the Local IP Address sensor into Home Assistant."
+description: Instructions on how to integrate the Local IP Address sensor into Home Assistant.
 logo: home-assistant.png
 ha_category:
   - Network